Cone Health delays many nonessential surgeries, cites surge in COVID-19 patients

 The health system said projections show the latest surge in COVID-19 cases peaking in September.

-Cone Health said it will rely on the judgment of each patient’s medical team to decide which patients should remained scheduled.
+Cone Health said it will rely on the judgment of each patient’s medical team to decide which surgeries should remain scheduled.

 However, the health system urged people not to delay emergency care when needed.